marcellusfarias/dotnet-webapi-template/README.md

 This is a side project I created for practing .Net.
 It's inspired on Jason's clean architecture, but I'm adjusting how it's built doing some research and changing things based on my conclusions and preferences.

+Other than Asp.Net, we currently use Postgres, EFCore, Docker, Swagger, JWT, xUnit and FluentValidation.

+Current state: we currently have finished most of the basic functionalities: added/configured EFCore, Postgres, JWT, Swagger, FluentValidation and xUnit.
+Check the backlog for the next steps, but in a nutshell I am reviewing logs, API documentation and configuring Docker/environments properly.
+We will start adding a bunch of tests.
+Normally, I would do tests _*while*_ programming, but since I was having a lot of different perspectives while creating this (and this is also for practing) I decided to postpone the tests until I was sure about how I wanted to do things.
+After finishing it, I will consider it a MVP.

 ## Topics I've researched and conclusions

 ### 1. DTOs and Mappings